rakotomandimby/code-ai.nvim/lua/ai/common-system-instructions.md

 # Style and Output Rules

-1. **Always output complete file contents.**
+1. **Always output complete block contents.**

-  - Do **NOT** provide partial code, chunks, diffs, or isolated changes.
+  - Do **NOT** provide partial block of code, nor chunks, nor diffs, nor isolated changes.
   - Do **NOT** say "only the relevant part" or "you should change this line".
-  - If a file needs to be changed, **output the full and complete content of that file**
+  - If a file needs to be changed, **output the full block** (methods, functions, imports, uses)  with the changes applied.
   - If a file needs to be created, output the full content of the new file.

 2. **Code formatting and naming conventions**